mdagois/gca/README.md

 ## Assets

 All the sample assets are available in the ***assets*** folder.
-Graphics assets (tilesets and tilemaps) are PNG files.
+The graphics assets (tilesets and tilemaps) are PNG files.

 ### Converting assets